 2. Serverless Computing

 “Serverless computation is going to fundamentally change not only the economics of what is back-end computing, but it’s going to be the core of the future of distributed computing,” says Satya Nadella, Chief Executive Officer at Microsoft.
 This comment clearly shows what the future of serverless computing is.

 Serverless computing ensures that developers must only focus on their core product without worrying about operating and managing the servers.
 This is an advantage that moves enterprises to adopt serverless computing.
 According to Gartner, more than 20% of global enterprises will deploy serverless computing technologies by 2020.

 3. Cloud Security will Become Paramount

 According to Kristin Davis of 42crunch.com, 2019 became the year where API Security threats came to notice.
 As the year progressed, we have observed a lot of high profile API breaches and vulnerabilities, including the ones at Facebook, Amazon Ring, GitHub, Cisco, Kubernetes, Uber, Verizon, etc. In their October 2019 report, Gartner estimates that by 2021, exposed APIs will form a larger attack surface than UIs for 90% of web-enabled applications.
-In 2020, we expect API security getting to the top of the agenda of a chief information security officer.
+In coming years, we expect API security getting to the top of the agenda of a chief information security officer.
 Also, DevOps tools and processes are expanding to DevSecOps, to lower the risks and implement security by design.

 Mihai Corbuleac, Senior IT Consultant at StratusPointIT predicts security acquisitions to make more headlines in 2020, it has made the headlines over the last year.
 It is because all cloud companies that can’t develop in-house modern security solutions have to look to buy them.